-Most previous approaches usually initialize the hidden state vector $h_0$ of the GRU \cite{cho2014learning} to zeros to indicate the beginning of the sequence, leading to the model treating the initial features of each sequence without discrimination so that the salient features of the event are suppressed at the beginning to some extent.
-However, for the AVE task, events of the same type follow a similar development pattern in the time dimension, i.e., the semantic continuity.
-In other words, the visual and audio features of the same or analogous events have similar changes over time, respectively.
-For example, when we are observing the “helicopter coming towards us” (the video-level event), the proportion of the helicopter in the picture changes from small to large, and the sound we hear also changes from weak to loud, no matter what type of helicopter it is.
-Therefore, the video-level semantic information about the event can guide the learning of the visual and audio segment-level features in the temporal dimension.
+Most previous approaches usually initialize the hidden state vector $\boldsymbol{h}_0$ of the GRU \cite{cho2014learning} to zeros to indicate the beginning of the sequence, leading to the model treating the initial features of each sequence without discrimination so that the salient features of the event are suppressed at the beginning to some extent.
+However, for the AVE task, events of the same type follow a similar development pattern over time, i.e., semantic continuity.
+For example, when we are observing the ``helicopter coming towards us" (the video-level event), the proportion of the helicopter in the picture changes from small to large, and the sound we hear also changes from weak to loud, no matter what type of helicopter it is.
+Therefore, the video-level semantic information of the event can guide visual and audio segment-level feature learning in the temporal dimension.

 \textbf{Complementary cross-modal information.} Events in the natural environment often possess audio-visual complementarity.
 In Figure \ref{fig2}.c, we describe how to leverage video-level event representations in this section.
 Thanks to the parameter sharing between two CEREs in Sec. \ref{CERE}, we can fuse the extracted $\boldsymbol{E}^{a}$ and $\boldsymbol{E}^{v}$ to obtain the video-level AVE representation that carries the integral semantics of the multimedia video.
 As demonstrated in Figure \ref{fig2}.c, we fuse $\boldsymbol{E}^{a}$ and $\boldsymbol{E}^{v}$ to obtain the video-level AVE representation $ \boldsymbol{E}^{av}\in \mathbb{R}^{2\times d_e} $ that contains semantic information from both modalities, formulated as follows: